‘I couldn’t believe it’: Stanley Cup delivered to wrong house

 Kit Karbler and his husband were at their home Tuesday when they noticed a vehicle stopped outside their house.

-“It looks like a contractor or something,” Karbler told Nexstar’s KDVR.
+“It looks like a contractor or something,” Karbler told KTLA sister station KDVR.
 “I didn’t know.
 And a fella comes to the door.
 He’s got long, kind of gray hair, parted and he’s very friendly … And he comes right in and they’re looking, the truck is backed up and they’re looking to bring in the trophy.”

 They were looking to deliver the Stanley Cup trophy, that is.